temporalio/sdk-php/README.md

 composer run-script tests
 ```

-Unit and functional tests can be run separately:
+Unit and functional tests can also be run separately:

 ```sh
 vendor/bin/phpunit --testsuite=Unit --testdox --verbose